martin-wey/martin-wey.github.io/_pages/about.md

 order: 1
 ---

-I am a Ph.D.
-Candidate in the Department of computer science and operations research at the University of Montreal advised by <a href="https://diro.umontreal.ca/repertoire-departement/professeurs/professeur/in/in15076/sg/Houari%20Sahraoui/">Prof. Houari Sahraoui</a>.
+My research is about applying deep learning and natural language processing in software engineering.
-I am part of <a href="https://geodes.iro.umontreal.ca/">GEODES</a> software engineering research lab where I carry out my research projects.
+Specifically, my thesis topic focuses on exploring the area of continual learning and out-of-distribution generalization for pre-trained language models of code.

-My research is all about the application of deep learning and natural language processing to software engineering problems.
+It involves developing novel techniques and architectures that enable pre-trained language models to learn continuously in non-stationary environments while also improving their ability to handle out-of-distribution scenarios.
-As part of my current research, my objective is to design data-intensive approaches that can be leveraged to ease the development and maintenance of complex software systems by assisting developers.
+This could have significant implications for various applications of code analysis and generation, including software development, code maintenance, and debugging.

-The objective of my Ph.D. thesis is twofold.
-First, it involves the design of **multimodal learning approaches to better modeling programs**.
-Secondly, I believe that making **deep learning models of code adaptable and robust** to adversarial situations where important distribution drift of the data occur is crucial.
-Therefore, my second objective is to study the resilience of deep learning models of code to these scenarios, and design methods to improve their robustness.
+My main research interests include deep learning for code, continual learning, out-of-distribution generalization, large language models, and program synthesis.
 ---

 Besides, I enjoy reading about other research topics including psychology, neuroscience, and, deep reinforcement learning.
 In my free time, I play and compose music.